 - How will advertisers react to increased competition and ad prices?

 - Q4 is historically more expensive on Facebook, will they find more inventory or will CPMs skyrocket?

 Our mission at AdStage is to connect paid marketers quickly and easily to the data they need to understand holistic campaign performance and take action at scale.
-If you want to learn more about our Facebook Ads reporting solution, click the banner below.
+Learn more about our Facebook Ads reporting solution, and get our latest Q3’17 benchmark report!